 Body Positivity in 2019: Wins, Fails, and the Fight Ahead

-Growing up, I rarely saw bodies that looked like mine.
-Fat bodies were often the punchline, the villain, or a headless warning in news stories about the dangers of fast food and obesity.
-I longed to see bodies like mine represented in the media, but they were few and far between.
-This lack of representation led me to believe that my body was wrong, that I needed to change to fit societal beauty standards.
+Growing up, it was rare to see bodies that looked like mine in the media.
+Fat bodies were often depicted as the punchline, the villain, or a headless warning in news stories about the dangers of fast food and obesity.
+This lack of representation led to feelings of inadequacy and a desire to conform to societal beauty standards.

-Before we dive in, let’s define some key terms.
 Body positivity is an umbrella term that encompasses various movements, including body neutrality and fat acceptance.
-Body neutrality focuses on accepting one’s body without judgment, while fat acceptance goes a step further, advocating for the rights and dignity of fat individuals.
+Body neutrality focuses on accepting one’s body without judgment, while fat acceptance advocates for the rights and dignity of fat individuals.

-• “Shrill” on Hulu: This TV series is a game-changer, showcasing a fat woman living her life without apology or weight loss journey.
+• “Shrill” on Hulu: A TV series that showcases a fat woman living her life without apology or weight loss journey.

-• The Nike Mannequin: Nike’s plus-size mannequin is a step in the right direction, representing a more inclusive beauty standard.
+• Nike’s Plus-Size Mannequin: A step towards a more inclusive beauty standard.

-• Macy’s Plates: Although initially problematic, Macy’s decision to pull their portion-control plates from stores is a win for body positivity.
+• Macy’s Plates: The decision to pull portion-control plates from stores is a win for body positivity.

-• Washington State’s Weight Discrimination Law: This law marks a significant milestone in the fight against weight discrimination in the workplace.
+• Washington State’s Weight Discrimination Law: A significant milestone in the fight against weight discrimination in the workplace.

-• Jameela Jamil’s Activism: Jamil’s advocacy against diet culture and promotion of body neutrality has sparked important conversations.
+• Jameela Jamil’s Activism: Advocacy against diet culture and promotion of body neutrality has sparked important conversations.

 • Calvin Klein’s Inclusive Ad: Featuring a plus-size model in their Times Square billboard is a bold move towards greater representation.